cezarysanecki/parking-domain/README.md

 ### Reservations

-- Reservation can be extended to whole day
+- Reservation can be extended to entire day
     - if it was morning reservation
     - if current spot has no reservation for evening
     - if current reserved parking spot is not available then there will be proposed another one from the same class